 You can request additional copies from Vital Records at a later date if you are a relative of the deceased or have a financial concern in their estate.

 A “no-cost” cremation generally refers to a whole body donation program where the deceased’s remains are cremated free of charge after the donation.
 The Anatomical Donation Program University of California can help you learn more about what is involved in the process of whole-body donation.

 Is it possible to have a private viewing before a simple cremation?

-Do I need a casket for a cremation service?
+Do I need a casket for a cremation service in San Diego?

-No, there is no requirement (or law) that stipulates a casket is needed for a cremation service.
+No, no requirement (or law) stipulates a casket is needed for a cremation service.
 A simple cremation is usually conducted using a simple reinforced cardboard container.
-It is, however, possible to rent a casket if you wish to have a service before the cremation.
+However, renting a casket is possible if you wish to have a service before the cremation.
 This can also help you save on funeral costs.

 I have questions, or concerns, about arranging a funeral in San Diego.
 Where can I find help?

 You can contact our DFS Memorials affordable funeral service provider in San Diego with any questions you have.
-If you should have reason to be dissatisfied with the services of a licensed funeral home you can make a formal complaint to the California Department of Consumer Affairs Cemetery and Funeral Bureau.
+Suppose you should have reason to be dissatisfied with the services of a licensed funeral home.
+In that case, you can make a formal complaint to the California Department of Consumer Affairs Cemetery and Funeral Bureau.
 1625 North Market Blvd, Suite S208, Sacramento, CA 95834 Phone: (916) 574-7870

 Feel free to contact us at US Funerals Online, and we will try and help you if you have further questions about arranging a funeral or cremation service.